 OLC Institutional members get exclusive access to the Interactive Version.

-Institutions pursing a third-party, independent review through the OLC Quality Score Review Audit may be eligible to display an OLC Exemplary Program logo on their website.
+Institutions can pursue a third-party, independent review through the OLC Quality Score Review Assessment to benchmark against best practices as a continuous improvement resource.
+Those that achieve exemplary status may be eligible to display an OLC Exemplary Program logo on their website.
 Learn more.

 “We have found the OLC Quality Scorecard to be a very effective tool for the administration of online education programs.
 The Scorecard provides a helpful framework for strategic planning and is used to evaluate programs, identify areas for change, and reassess annually.

 Sandra Hirsh, Professor & Director, School of Information, San Jose State University